allenhurff/cie-titan-madr/docs/adr/0009-scheduled-tasks.md

-# ADR 9: API Documentation
+# ADR 9: Scheduled Tasks

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+*   What platforms/tools/approaches will you use to support scheduled tasks?
+*   What types of tasks do you envision needing to be scheduled versus real time?

 ## Decision Drivers <!-- optional -->